Soviet art: Soviet Nonconformist Art

-Tolerance of Nonconformist Art by the authorities underwent an ebb and flow until the ultimate collapse of the Soviet Union in 1991.
+Tolerance of nonconformist art by the authorities underwent an ebb and flow until the ultimate collapse of the Soviet Union in 1991.
 Artists took advantage of the first few years after the death of Stalin to experiment in their work without the fear of persecution.
-In 1962, artists experienced a slight setback when Nikita Khrushchev appeared at the exhibition of the 30th anniversary of the Moscow Artist's Union at the Moscow Manege exhibition hall, an episode known as the Manege Affair.
-Among the customary works of Socialist Realism were a few abstract works by artists such as Ernst Neizvestny and Eli Beliutin, which Khrushchev criticized as being "shit," and the artists for being "homosexuals".
+In 1962, artists experienced a slight setback when Nikita Khrushchev appeared at the exhibition celebrating the 30th anniversary of the Moscow Artist's Union at the Moscow Manege exhibition hall, an episode known as the Manege Affair.
+Among the customary works of Socialist Realism were a few abstract works by artists such as Ernst Neizvestny and Eli Beliutin, which Khrushchev criticized as being "shit" and the artists for being "homosexuals".
 The message was clear: artistic policy was not as liberal as everyone had hoped.

-The history of late Soviet art has been dominated by politics and simplistic formulae.
+Politics played a significant role in the development of late Soviet art.
 Both within the art world and the general public, very little consideration has been given to the aesthetic character of the work produced in the USSR in the 1970s and 1980s.
 Instead, the official and unofficial art of the period usually stood in for either "bad" or "good" political developments.
 A more nuanced picture would emphasize that there were numerous competing groups making art in Moscow and Leningrad throughout this period.
-The most important figures for the international art scene have been the Moscow artists Ilya Kabakov, Erik Bulatov, Andrei Monastyrsky, Vitaly Komar and Aleksandr Melamid.
+The most important figures for the international art scene have been the Moscow artists Ilya Kabakov, Erik Bulatov, Andrei Monastyrsky, Vitaly Komar, and Aleksandr Melamid.